 Ash wood is both versatile and cost-effective, making it one of the most popular hardwoods used in homes.
-In fact, staining ash furniture gives you plenty of options for creating visuals that fit any decor style!
+In fact, staining ash furniture will result in a range of finishes to match any decor style!

 Is Ash a Stainable Wood?